Glentoran F.C.: Millar (2006–2007)

 After eight years in charge of Glentoran, Roy Coyle resigned as manager after a string of indifferent results.
 On 14 February 2006 the club announced that former Newry City manager Paul Millar was to take over the manager's position.
-Since taking over, performances improved and he led his team into the Irish Cup final with rivals Linfield.
+He led the team into the Irish Cup final with rivals Linfield.
 Despite taking the lead in the first half, Linfield won the game with two goals from Peter Thompson.
 He also led his new club to their biggest ever defeat against their cross-city rivals Linfield in a 6–0 defeat at Windsor Park.
 The Glens had sought to reduce the gap between them and Linfield by signing Kyle Neill and Gary Hamilton from Portadown and re-signing former fan's favourite Gary Smyth.
 Also arriving was another former player, Jason Hill, former Portadown and Newry City player Cullen Feeney and promising young keeper Ciaran McLaughlin from Ards.

-Paul Millar was sacked as manager on 17 May 2007 after less than fifteen months in the job, having steered the club to two successive seasons finishing second in the League behind Linfield.
-He had the backing of chairman Stafford Reynolds, but the majority of the board and fans wanted his departure.
-The start of his second season in charge had looked promising.
-As Glentoran led the league summit, they were five points clear of Linfield at Christmas.
-Arguably ten minutes of football wrecked what looked to be a very successful campaign.
-Glentoran were leading Portadown 2 – 1 with eighty-five minutes gone.
-Two late goals sealed Glentoran's first defeat of the season and ultimately led to successive defeats, and the slight climax (8–0 vs. Armagh City).
-Fans were disappointed with the style of football displayed by the team in the later months of Millar's reign.
+Paul Millar was dismissed as manager on 17 May 2007, after just 15 months in the role.
+Despite leading the team to two consecutive second-place finishes behind Linfield, he lost the support of the board and fans.